How to trade the USD/ZAR part 2: swing trading & position sizing

-Using this premise for swing trading, a strategy consideration for trading USD/ZAR might be to use a moving average to identify the longer-term trend and then the RSI indicator to trigger signals in line with this trend.
+Using this premise for swing trading, a strategy consideration for trading the USD/ZAR might be to use a moving average to identify the longer-term trend and then the RSI indicator to trigger signals in line with this trend.

-For example, if the price is firmly above the moving average, the trend would be considered up and one might consider using oversold signals with the RSI to buy USD/ZAR, while using an overbought signal to exit their position.
+For example, if the price is firmly above the moving average, the trend would be considered up and one might consider using oversold signals with the RSI to buy the USD/ZAR, while using an overbought signal to exit their position.

-For short positions, If the price is firmly below the moving average the trend would be considered down and one might consider using overbought signals with the RSI to short sell USD/ZAR, while using an oversold signal to exit their position.
+For short positions, If the price is firmly below the moving average the trend would be considered down and one might consider using overbought signals with the RSI to short sell the USD/ZAR, while using an oversold signal to exit their position.